A. General Policy

 B. Types of Sabbatical Leave

-1. Regular sabbatical leave provides salary at varying percentages depending on the amount of accrued sabbatical credit.
+- Regular sabbatical leave provides salary at varying percentages depending on the amount of accrued sabbatical credit.
 An individual on such regular sabbatical leave is excused from all regular duties to enable him or her to devote full time to research and/or study.

-2. Sabbatical leave in residence may be granted to a faculty member who is eligible for regular sabbatical and who, in addition to a program of research and/or study, will teach at the home campus or at another UC campus.
+- Sabbatical leave in residence may be granted to a faculty member who is eligible for regular sabbatical and who, in addition to a program of research and/or study, will teach at the home campus or at another UC campus.
 The faculty member will teach at the University one class that meets regularly at least three hours each week during the sabbatical period; or will perform an equivalent amount of instructional service in a course or in a clinical setting.
 Directed study, such as 199’s or 299’s, or other similar courses are not considered to be equivalent to such a regularly scheduled course, unless they would be so normally under the department’s regular teaching workload policy.
 An individual on sabbatical leave in residence shall be free from all other teaching obligations and from all committee and administrative work.

 C. Accrual of Credit of Apply for Sabbatical

-1. Academic Year Appointees – Credit to apply for sabbatical is earned by nine-month appointees at the rate of one credit for each full quarter of half-time or more service in eligible titles for a maximum of three credits a year.
+- Academic Year Appointees – Credit to apply for sabbatical is earned by nine-month appointees at the rate of one credit for each full quarter of half-time or more service in eligible titles for a maximum of three credits a year.

-2. Fiscal Year Appointees – Credit to apply for sabbatical is earned by eleven-month appointees at the rate of one credit for each full quarter of half-time or more service in eligible titles for a maximum of four credits a year.
+- Fiscal Year Appointees – Credit to apply for sabbatical is earned by eleven-month appointees at the rate of one credit for each full quarter of half-time or more service in eligible titles for a maximum of four credits a year.

-3. Academic administrators who are paid on an 11-month basis, including those paid on a 9/11 split salary with a summer differential, accrue credit to apply for sabbatical on a fiscal year basis (APM Policies 740-11-c and 740-11-i(3)).
-When an administrator returns to his/her/their academic year appointment, he/she/they may keep any credits accrued beyond the academic year maximum (30), but within the 11-month maximum.
+- if the appointment is paid on a 9/11 split salary with a summer differential, sabbatical leave credit accrue based on the fiscal year basis (APM Policies 740-11-c and 740-11-i(3)).
+When an administrator returns to their academic year appointment, they may keep their total credits accrued.

-4. Academic appointees serving on 11-month appointments through the Education Abroad Program accrue credit to apply for sabbatical on a fiscal year basis.
+- Academic appointees serving on 11-month appointments through the Education Abroad Program accrue credit to apply for sabbatical on a fiscal year basis.

 D. Restrictions